 With vaccines, we know that - like every drug ever invented-there are some side effects.
 But we also know that, in terms of the ones available in the United States, these vaccines went through the most publicly followed and scrutinized trial process in medical history.
-Those trials found dangerous side effects to be extremely rare; the more likely side effects were quite mild (arm pain, headaches, and fever).
+The street is to be extremely rare; the more likely side effects were quite mild (arm pain, headaches, and fever).
 And they found that these vaccines frequently prevent COVID infection, and almost always prevent hospitalization or death.